evennia/evennia/docs/source/Howto/Starting/Part3/A-Sittable-Object.md

     You sit down and a whoopie cushion makes a loud fart noise!

-For this we needs to allow some further customization.
+For this we need to allow some further customization.
 Let's let the current strings be defaults that we can replace.

 ```python